sablier-labs/docs/docs/concepts/lockup/06-hooks.md

 Hooks are a powerful feature that enable Sablier streams to interact with other DeFi protocols.
 Let's consider an
 example:

 You own a Sablier stream that expires in two years.
-You are interested into taking a loan against it with the intention to pay it all back after it expires.
+You are interested in taking a loan against it with the intention to pay it all back after it expires.
 Hooks are what enable you to do that.
 With the help of Hooks, we can create an ecosystem of varied use cases for Sablier streams.
 This can range from lending, staking, credit, and more.

 It is worth noting that once a hook has been allowlisted, it can never be removed.
 This is to ensure stronger